MJohnson459/Presentations/Rust/rust.md

 ## What is rust

-`Rust is a systems programming language that runs blazingly fast, prevents segfaults, and guarantees thread safety.` - Unbiased rust website
+> Rust is a systems programming language that runs blazingly fast, prevents segfaults, and guarantees thread safety.

+\- unbiased website

+### Features
 - zero-cost abstractions
 - move semantics
 - guaranteed memory safety